nodesign/weio/doc/officialWebSite/pyAPI.md

 Interrupts
 ----------
 ### attachInterrupt(pin, mode, callback)
 Attaches signal interrupt on pin and calls given function each time when signal condition is fulfilled.
 Signal can fire interrupt on these conditions : signal is HIGH, signal is LOW, signal CHANGE, signal RISING and signal FALLING.
-There can be 8 interruptions declared.
-If you want to stop interruption on pin call detachInterruption(pin) function.
+There can be total of 8 interruptions declared.
+If you want to stop interruption, call detachInterruption(pin) function.
 Callback function that is provided will be filled in option by integer type of signal change that occurred.
 Use interruptType[iType] to decode integer in human readable format : RISING, FALLING,...

-Comming soon...

 ### detachInterrupt(pin)
 Attaches signal interrupt on pin and calls given function each time when signal condition is fulfilled.
 Signal can fire interrupt on these conditions : signal is HIGH, signal is LOW, signal CHANGE, signal RISING and signal FALLING.
 There can be 8 interruptions declared.
 If you want to stop interruption on pin call detachInterruption(pin) function.